The story of FaunaPhotonics

 Lab and field tests are scaled up both in the United Kingdom at Rothamsted Research and in Denmark with SEGES (Knowledge Centre for Agriculture).
 FaunaPhotonics starts collaborating with new technology test partners in the USA.

 Extensive lab and field tests conducted primarily in the United Kingdom at Rothamsted Research.

 FaunaPhotonics goes through two rounds of private investor funding and secures three R&D grants to carry out proof-of-concept tests of the technologies.
-This is done in collaboration with universities and research centers in three different application areas: malaria mosquito surveillance, detection and deterrence of birds in wind farms, and digital farming.
+This is done in collaboration with universities and research centres in three different application areas: malaria mosquito surveillance, detection and deterrence of birds in wind farms, and digital farming.

 FaunaPhotonics is founded by Frederik Taarnhøj (entrepreneur), Mikkel Brydegaard Sørensen (researcher) and Carsten Kirkeby (researcher).
 The technology originates from Lund Laser Centre.
 The company starts very precariously, but after entering a local tech-accelerator program started by the Technical University of Denmark and securing their first patent with the help of advisory board members, the company is born.